 Recognizing that there are times when those we serve or department personnel may need spiritual and emotional support, the department initiated a chaplaincy program in 2011.
 The primary focus of the chaplain is to relieve the stresses faced by department personnel or of a family in crisis.
 When circumstances indicate that the services of a chaplain may be needed at the scene of a response, the incident commander can request that the chaplain be dispatched to the scene.
 While the chaplain is available to provide spiritual support for those who request it, he also is there to help with the emotional trauma that often comes as a result of a serious injury, the loss of a loved one, or the devastation of a fire.
 In addition, our chaplain is available to provide assistance or counseling to members of the department or their families in times of stress or difficulty.

-Under the direction of the Assistant Chief of Support Services, the division includes the Training Program Manager, two firefighters assigned as maintenance technicians, and the department chaplain.
+The division is staffed by an Assistant Chief, the Training Program Manager, two firefighters assigned as maintenance technicians, and the department’s Chaplain.

-Firefighter Tony Sturdevant has additional assigned duties as a maintenance technician.
-He has been a paid-on-call firefighter with the department since 1998.
+Firefighter Jeff Boots has additional assigned duties as a maintenance technician.
+He has been a paid-on-call firefighter with the department since 2002.

 Rodney Sanderson-Smith has been the department’s Chaplain since 2011.
 Affectionately known in the department as “Padre”, Rod is also the CEO of Corporate Care and Chaplain Services, providing much needed support to professionals in the work environment.